hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-use.md

   - [Make updates on your Salesforce project](#make-updates-on-your-salesforce-project)
 - [Release manager guide](#release-manager-guide)

+___

 ## Business consultant / Developer guide

-Working on a Salesforce DX project can be described in the following steps
+Working on a Salesforce DX project can be described in the following steps:

 ### Initialization